Android2771/actors-fyp/README.md

 ```

 ### spawn
-Spawns a local actor with an initial state and behaviour on ceiving of a message.
+Spawns a local actor with an initial state and behaviour on receiving of a message.

 The behaviour is specified as a function with the following parameters:
 * state: The current state of the actor